Build a Better Job Hunt

 ‘Meredith empowered me to go after a job!’

 “I really liked working with Meredith.
 The relaxed atmosphere of her office put me at ease.
-We exchanged a few emails, phone calls, and had a great in-person meeting.
 Her knowledge and expertise helped me feel confident and motivated to pursue a job.
 After our meeting, I jumped right into researching what to do next.
 Meredith empowered me to go after a job!”

 —Amy, job hunter, now back to work after a hiatus